sermant-io/Sermant-website/docs/en/document/user-guide/injector.md

 ### Deploy Host Application

+**Mount Sermant Automatically**

 After the deployment of above sermant-injector, developers should write YAML file to deploy K8s Deployment resources according to the actual application.
 Simply add `sermant-injection: enabled` at the `spec > Template > Metadata > Labels` to automatically mount the sermant-agent.
 (If you do not want to mount it later, just delete it and restart the application)

+**Configure Environment Variables via Annotations**

+If you want to configure custom environment variables in K8s Deployment, simply add the corresponding key-value pair in the `spec > template > metadata> annotations`.
+For details about the configuration, see the following example.

+Take `env.sermant.io/key1: "value1"` as an example, the configuration rules are: `env.sermant.io/` is the standard prefix for configuring environment variables through `annotations`, `key1` is the name of a custom environment variable that users configure on demand, and `value1` is the value of a custom environment variable that users configure on demand.

 ```yaml
 apiVersion: v1